-At The Law Office of Ryan Besinque, P.C., our team of New York child custody lawyers and staff have years of experience assisting parents in coming to agreements that are most suited to their needs and the needs of their children.
-If no cooperation is possible and a judge must decide the matter, it is even more critical to have the right lawyer to make your case.
+At The Law Office of Ryan Besinque, P.C., our team of Manhattan child custody lawyers and staff have years of experience assisting parents in coming to child custody and child support agreements that are most suited to their needs and the needs of their children.
+If no cooperation is possible and a judge must decide the matter, it is even more critical to have the right divorce lawyer to make your case.

-While historically, divorce courts used to consider the mother the most obvious choice in child custody matters, today, that is no longer the case.
+While historically, NYC divorce courts used to consider the mother the most obvious choice in child custody matters, today, that is no longer the case.
 In ideal circumstances, both parents will come to an agreement that suits them and the welfare of their children.

-As in all divorce matters, when you and your spouse can come to a mutual agreement about the guardianship of your children, it is to your advantage.
+As in all divorce and other family law matters, when you and your spouse can come to a mutual agreement about the guardianship of your children, it is to your advantage.
 Even if you hit some roadblocks, you may work through your conflicts with skilled negotiation or mediation and come to terms that everyone can agree to.
 These terms will be detailed in a legal contract called a child custody agreement and both parents will be bound by them.

 Unfortunately, if you cannot reach an agreement between the two of you, child custody will be decided by the courts.
-Although most judges try to resolve child custody fairly and equitably, the court weighs their decisions heavily based on what benefits the child the most.
+Although most judges try to resolve child custody fairly and equitably, the court weighs its decisions heavily based on what benefits the child the most.
 The primary goal is to keep the child’s life as consistent and undisrupted as possible.

 Regardless of whether the couple makes a decision on their own or requires the court’s intervention, a judge will never approve a final child custody agreement unless he or she believes that the child’s best interests have been served.
 Each family is unique, and the courts will look at each of their situations individually when making decisions about child custody and what would be most advantageous for the child.